ClaraCogswell/ciroh-ua_website/docs/policies/DataAndCodeSharingPolicy/Recommendations.md

 1. **HydroShare (www.hydroshare.org)**
    - **When to use:**
-     - Use for datasets under 1GB (increases are possible)
+     - Use for datasets less than or equal to 5GB (this is the maximum files size uploadable through the user interface).
      - Datasets that require spatial data services (THREDDS, WMS, etc)
      - Datasets that need to be accessed from applications through APIs
      - Datasets that are linked to other datasets